Optimal Area-Sensitive Bounds for Polytope Approximation: Abstract

 \section{Abstract}

-Approximating convex bodies is a fundamental question in geometry and has a wide variety of applications.
-Given a convex body $K$ of diameter $\Delta$ in $\RE^d$ for fixed $d$, the objective is to minimize the number of vertices (alternatively, the number of facets) of an approximating polytope for a given Hausdorff error $\eps$.
-The best known uniform bound, due to Dudley (1974), shows that $O((\Delta/\eps)^{(d-1)/2})$ facets suffice.
-While this bound is optimal in the case of a Euclidean ball, it is far from optimal for ``skinny'' convex bodies.
+Approximating convex bodies is a fundamental problem in geometry.
+Given a convex body $K$ in $\RE^d$ for a fixed dimension $d$, the objective is to minimize the number of facets of an approximating polytope for a given Hausdorff error $\eps$.
+The best known uniform bound, due to Dudley (1974), shows that $O((\diam(K)/\eps)^{(d-1)/2})$ facets suffice.
+Although this bound is optimal for fat objects, such as Euclidean balls, it is far from optimal for ``skinny'' convex bodies.

-A natural way to characterize a convex object's skinniness is in terms of its relationship to the Euclidean ball.
-Given a convex body $K$, define its \emph{surface diameter} $\Delta_{d-1}$ to be the diameter of a Euclidean ball of the same surface area as $K$.
-It follows from generalizations of the isoperimetric inequality that $\Delta \geq \Delta_{d-1}$.
+Skinniness can be characterized relative to the Euclidean ball.
+Given a convex body $K$, define its \emph{area radius}, $\arad(K)$, to be the radius of the Euclidean ball having the same surface area as $K$.
+It follows from generalizations of the isoperimetric inequality that $\diam(K) \geq 2 \cdot \arad(K)$.

-We show that, under the assumption that the width of the body in any direction is at least $\eps$, it is possible to approximate a convex body using $O((\Delta_{d-1}/\eps)^{(d-1)/2})$ facets.
-This bound is never worse than the previous bound and may be significantly better for skinny bodies.
-The bound is tight, in the sense that for any value of $\Delta_{d-1}$, there exist convex bodies that, up to constant factors, require this many facets.
+We show that, given a convex body whose minimum width is at least $\eps$, it is possible to approximate the body by a polytope having $O((\arad(K)/\eps)^{(d-1)/2})$ facets.
+Our approach works by first reducing the problem of approximating convex bodies to that of approximating convex functions.

-The improvement arises from a novel approach to sampling points on the boundary of a convex body.
 We employ a classical concept from convexity, called Macbeath regions.
-We demonstrate that Macbeath regions in $K$ and $K$'s polar behave much like polar pairs.
-We then apply known results on the Mahler volume to bound their number.
+We demonstrate that there is a polar relationship between the Macbeath regions of a function and the Macbeath regions of its Legendre dual.
+This is combined with known bounds on the Mahler volume to bound the total size of the approximation.